cdouglas/sp25-rookiedb/devcontainer-setup.md

 ![Screenshot - Copy Repository location](images/ij-3.png)

 Click "Build container" and wait Docker to download and build the image.

-### Expiration and Early Access

-As of this writing, Intellij is configured to use the [EAP](https://www.jetbrains.com/idea/nextversion/) (early access) version of its IDE to connect to the container by default.
-The EAP version is the beta version of the IDE that is not only less stable, its license also expires after 30-45 days.
-To disable this, go to `Settings > Advanced Settings` and uncheck the box "Always use the latest backend."
-This is detailed in the knowledge base article [here](https://youtrack.jetbrains.com/articles/SUPPORT-A-551).

 ## Visual Studio Code (local)